jeftegoes/AwsOverview/Management & Governance/Amazon CloudWatch.md

 - Stop, Terminate, Reboot, or Recover an EC2 Instance.
 - Trigger Auto Scaling Action.
-- Send notification to SNS (from which you can do pretty much anything).
+- Send notification to SNS (from which we can do pretty much anything).

 ## 19.2.
 Composite Alarms